YzENT/COMP2042_CW2024/README.md

   -  If not done so, the position of boss will be (0,0) when it is destroyed (null).
 - Created `createHealthBar()` to create health bar showing boss' health.
 - Created `updateHealthBar()` to update boss' health when it takes damage.
 Also updates position of health bar based on coordinates of boss.
-- Created `triggerExplosion()` to show explosion when boss is defeated.
+- Created `triggerExplosion()` to show explosion and remove health bar when boss is defeated.
 - Created `getBossXCoordinate()` and `getBossYCoordinate()` to obtain coordinate of the boss.

 ### `Plane_User.java`
-- Modified default constructor to accept Stage as an argument.
 - Modified `updatePosition()` to introduce bounds on X-coordinate.
 - Modified `isMoving()` to also check for horizontalVelocity.
 - Modified `fireProjectile()` so that it plays a sound when firing projectiles.